Questions and Answers: EB-5 Immigrant Investor Program Visa Availability Approach

 - A8.
 USCIS will review the expedite request in line with the agency’s standard guidelines.
 An approved expedite means that USCIS will expedite processing by taking the application or petition out of order.
 Once USCIS has assigned the petition to an officer, the timeline for reaching an adjudicative decision will vary.

 Q9.
-How will USCIS respond to case inquiries for cases when a visa is not immediately available or available soon?
+How will USCIS respond to case inquiries for cases when a visa is not immediately available or is not available soon?

 - A9.
-USCIS will create standard language for responses to such inquiries, which will inform the petitioner that the case remains pending and direct the petitioner to the USCIS processing time page.
+USCIS created standard language for responses to such inquiries, which inform the petitioner that the case remains pending and direct the petitioner to the USCIS processing time page.

 Q10.
 Has USCIS considered the impacts of the change to petitions submitted before this update?